naxo100/PISKa/Home.md

 * `opam config env`
 * `make` in PISKa directory

+Now that PISKa is working you can put it in /usr/bin/ directory, so, as root:

+`cp PISKa /usr/bin/`

 ## Usage

 In order to run a simulation of 1000 rule applications of 2 compartment, type